 When you buy a bond, the company will pay you interest regularly until you exit the corporate bond.
 This interest is called coupon, which is a specific percentage of the par value.

 e.
 Current Yield

 The annual returns you make from the bond is called current yield.
 For example, if coupon rate of a bond with Rs.
 1000 par value is 20%, then the firm must pay you Rs.
 200 as interest per year.

 This is the in-house rate of returns of all the cash-flows in the bond, the present bond price, the coupon payments till maturity and the principal.
 Greater the YTM, higher will be your returns and vice versa.

 If you are holding your corporate bond fund for less than 3 years, you must pay short-term capital gains tax or STCG based on your tax slab.
 On the other hand, Section 112 of the Indian Income Tax mandates 20% long-term capital gains tax for larger investment horizon.
 This is applicable to those who hold the bond for more than 3 years.

 h.
 Exposure & allocation

-Corporate Bond Funds sometimes do take very small exposures to government securities as well.
-But usually they do so only when no suitable opportunities in the credit space are available.
+Corporate Bond Funds, sometimes, do take small exposures to government securities as well.
+But they do so only when no suitable opportunities in the credit space are available.
 On an average, Corporate Bond Funds will have approximately 5.22% allocation to sovereign fixed income.

 4. Risk factors & returns